TypeFox/typir/README.md

 ## Tiny Typir Example

 Both the LOX and OX examples have been created with Langium.
-Here comes a very small Langium independent example for the usage of Typir with a tiny expression language.
-We show how to use the Typir API for its Tiny Typir type checking.
-You can also find the example in the repository code, implemented in form of a [test](/packages/typir/test/api-example.test.ts).
+Here is a very small example for using Typir with a tiny expression language, which is independent from any language workbench like Langium.
+We show how to use the Typir API for type checking of Tiny Typir.
+You can also find the example in the repository, implemented in form of an executable [test case](/packages/typir/test/api-example.test.ts).

-Our Tiny Typir language has only a few possible AstElements, namely NumberLiteral, StringLiteral, BinaryExpression, Variable, and AssignmentStatement.
-They are implemented in a very simple way, see for example our BinaryExpression:
+Our Tiny Typir language has only a few concepts (all are realized as `AstElement`s), namely numbers (`NumberLiteral`), strings (`StringLiteral`), binary expressions (`BinaryExpression`), variables (`Variable`), and assignments (`AssignmentStatement`).
+They are implemented in a very simple way, see for example our `BinaryExpression`:

 ```
 class BinaryExpression extends AstElement {